Types and Casting

 Integers

 There are n-bit signed and unsigned integers.
 The statements int[size] name; and uint[size] name; declare signed 1:n-1:0 and unsigned 0:n:0 integers of the given size.
 The sizes and the surrounding brackets can be omitted (e.g. int name;) to use a precision that is specified by the particular target architecture.
+If provided, the size of an integer must be at least 1.
 Bit-level operations cannot be used on types without a specified width, and unspecified-width types are different to all specified-width types for the purposes of casting.
 Because register indices are integers, they can be cast from classical registers containing measurement outcomes and may only be known at run time.
 An n-bit classical register containing bits can also be reinterpreted as an integer, and these types can be mutually cast to one another using the type name, e.g. int[16](c).
 As noted, this conversion will be done assuming little-endian bit ordering.
 The example below demonstrates how to declare, assign and cast integer types amongst one another.

 // Declare a 32-bit unsigned integer